 - Geographic Variation:

-- In general, utilization of telehealth services between March and July 2020 was highest in urban counties, while many rural counties had half the number of visits than their urban counterparts.
+- In general, utilization of telehealth services in 2020 was highest in urban counties, while many rural counties had half the number of visits than their urban counterparts.

 - When selecting “All” payers, data for 2020 should be viewed with caution because:

-- Medicare Fee-for-Service is only available through December 31, 2019 and is not included in 2020 data, and
+- Medicare Fee-for-Service is only available through June 2020

 - This analysis includes the majority of insured lives in Colorado, but does not include all self-insured employer covered lives, or federal health insurance programs such as the Veterans Administration, Tricare, and Indian Health Services.